 - Assistance with gathering evidence that supports your claim, including medical records and various forms and documentation.

 At George Sink, P.A.
 Injury Lawyers, our goal is to help veterans obtain the benefits they need.
 We achieve this by working closely with clients, gathering evidence that supports their claims, and handling any and all complexities that may arise.
-For more information about filing a veterans disability claim or appeal in South Carolina and how our firm can help, call 888-612-7001 or fill out a FREE case review form. “
+For more information about filing a veterans disability claim or appeal in Georgia or South Carolina, and how our firm can help, call (888) 612-7001 or fill out a FREE case review form.

 Nothing presented on this website reflects an endorsement by the U.S. Government.